CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 Notice how the last style here is attached to a user account.
 You can customize your own styles with [Mapbox Studio](https://www.mapbox.com/studio/).
 Once you create a style, you'll just need to find your "Style URL" by clicking "Share &amp; use" and then the "Use" tab and scrolling down.

 There are many other attributes you can add to the Map object, which you can find [here](https://www.mapbox.com/mapbox-gl-js/api/#map).
-Try adding `pitch` while centered on Columbia at a high `zoom`, using the map style from my account:
+Try adding `pitch` while centered on Columbia at a high `zoom`, using this custom map style:

 ```javascript
 let map = new mapboxgl.Map({